-SolarShare also has loan obligations that carry interest including developer loans at 2.5% and 5.5%, operational loans at 3.5% and Solar Bonds payable carry an interest rate of 3%, 4%, 4.5%, 5% and 6%.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+SolarShare is exposed to interest rate risk on it's loan obligations that carry interest including developer loans at 2.5% and 5.5%, operational loans at prime rate minus 1.2% and Solar Bonds payable carry an interest rate of 3%, 3.5%, 4%, 4.5%, 5% and 6%.
 Interest rates on future bond offerings may vary from rates stated here.